 ALSO READBoeing to recruit 800 direct employees in India, with help from IIT: Report Employability: IIT-Delhi among top 150 varsities Centre approves Rs 2,000 cr interest-free loan to five IITs, NIT Suratkal MHRD recruits 1,200 IIT, NIT students to teach in rural colleges Now, Indian institutes fall in QS' graduate employability rankings

+"The Institute cannot take such knee-jerk reactions on a few complaints.
 Such decisions should be taken after discussions with all the stakeholders.
 If health was the concern, the department should have ensured the contractor serves fresh food," said a student.